 FACULTY | F. Daniel Hidalgo

 Hidalgo's research focuses on political representation and electoral behavior in poor and middle-income democracies, as well as applied quantitative methods in the social sciences.
-His current substantive research interests include the political consequences of fraud-reducing electoral reforms, the role of money in politics, and the use of violence in elections.
+His current substantive research interests include the political consequences of fraud-reducing electoral reforms, the politics of natural disasters, and the role of money in politics.
 Hidalgo's methodological interests focus on the statistics of causal inference and the application of machine learning techniques to new forms of political data, such as images and text.
-He has extensive experience conducting qualitative and quantitative research in countries as diverse as Brazil, India, Mexico, Georgia, and India.

 "Controlling the Airwaves: Incumbency Advantage and Community Radio in Brazil" (with Taylor Boas), American Journal of Political Science.
 Forthcoming.